cityofaustin/Residential-Permitting/_library/Residential New Construction and Addition Permit Application.md

 ---
-title: Residential New Condominum Permit Application
+title: Residential New Construction and Addition Permit Application
 description: Brief description of this form or document
 document_type: application
-file_path: /assets/applications-and-forms/condo_app_AWU.pdf
+file_path: /assets/applications-and-forms/new_con_addtn_app_AWU.pdf

 ---